clojure/core.typed/README.md

 Optional typing in Clojure, as a library.

-## Latest news

-core.typed is under heavy development and restructuring, and will be released at some point under new version coordinates and namespace.
-Don't use it for anything important, or at least expect breaking changes.

-If you would like to try core.typed anyway, the old `org.clojure/core.typed.*` namespace is stable, and instructions on how to use it are below.

 ## Usage Overview

 core.typed is separated into modules.
 You'll want the full type checker at development